liorhass/UsbTerminal/README.md

 The app is available at the [Google Play Store](https://play.google.com/store/apps/details?id=com.liorhass.android.usbterminal.free)

-This is how its main screen looks:
+This is how its main screen looks on an 8-inch tablet:

 <img src="Art/Screenshots/Screenshot_01.png" width="400">